 A hydraulic hose is the flexible connection that safely and precisely transfers energy in the form of pressurized fluid from a hydraulic power pack to a tool.
-In the application areas of concrete demolition and special deconstruction, gutting and cutting, rock excavation and tunnel construction, as well as natural stone extraction, it forms the link between the power source and the tool—such as between the power pack and Combi-Shears HCS8 or between the power pack and rock and concrete splitters.
-The correct selection, routing, maintenance, and inspection of the hoses determines the performance, availability, and safety of the entire system.
+In the application areas of concrete demolition and special deconstruction, gutting and cutting, rock excavation and tunnel construction, as well as natural stone extraction, it forms the link between the power source and the tool – such as between the power pack and Combi-Shears HCS8 or between the power pack and rock and concrete splitters.
+The correct selection, routing, maintenance, and inspection of the hoses determine the performance, availability, and safety of the entire system.
+Properly matched hose assemblies also reduce heat generation and pressure drop, enabling stable tool response and fewer unplanned stops.

 Design and operating principle of hydraulic hoses